rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 A genuine simple graph without loops and multiple limks instance consists in:

     1. the vertices: a dictionary of vertices with 'name' and 'shortname' attributes,
-    2. the edges: a dictionary with frozensets of pairs of vertices as entries carrying a bipolar-valued attribute characterising the link between them ( -1 means no limk, +1 means a link, 0 models missing information).
+    2. the edges: a dictionary with frozensets of pairs of vertices as entries carrying a bipolar-valued attribute characterising the link between them ( -1 means certainly no link, +1 means certainly a link, 0 means missing information),
-    3. the valuation domain, a dictionary with three entries: the minimum, the median and the maximum characteristic value.
+    3. the valuation domain, a dictionary with three entries: the minimum (-1), the median (0) and the maximum characteristic value (+1),
+    4. the gamma function: a dictionary containing the direct neighbors of each vertice.

 Example python3 session:
     >>> from graphs import Graph